CZ-NIC/knot/doc/operation.rst

    - The maximum delay between beginning of the zone signing and publishing re-signed zone on all public slave servers.
-   - How long it takes to the backup server to start up with the restored data.
+   - How long it takes for the backup server to start up with the restored data.
    - The period between taking backup snapshots of the live environment.

 .. _Statistics: